What is Psychotherapy?

 LMFTs are regulated by the California Board of Behavioral Sciences (BBS).
 LMFTs must have earned a masters or doctorate degree and have at least 3000 hours of supervised clinical experience prior to being eligible to take two rigorous board exams to become licensed.

 Graduate/Post-Graduate Clinical Trainings, Workshops, & Certificates

-- February 2014: Managing and Adapting Practice (MAP–an evidenced-based model for children and families)
+- February 2014: ChildNet Youth & Family Services, Managing and Adapting Practice (MAP: an evidenced-based model for children and families)

-- September 2014: Effecting Change through the use of Motivational Interviewing
+- December 2014: UCLA Effecting Change through the use of Motivational Interviewing

-- May 2016: Advanced Transgender Mental Health Training
+- May 2016: Kaiser Permanente Advanced Transgender Mental Health Training

-- November 2017: Leader in 7 Principles for Making Marriage Work
+- November 2017: The Gottman Institute Leader in 7 Principles for Making Marriage Work